jeankhechfe/planning-poker/README.md

 ### Tools (what are the tools needed to develop the application)
 The project uses:
-- .Net Core
+- .Net Core (this repo)
-- Vue.js
+- Vue.js    (other repo)

 ### Configuring (how to configure the project on a developer's machine (database, webserver, etc.))
+- Execute reinitDb.sh to re-init db migrations.
+- dotnet run // to run the API

 ### Testing // how to run tests
 ![PokerApp API [Master]](https://github.com/xplolel/tsdPro/workflows/PokerApp%20API%20%5BMaster%5D/badge.svg)